Last updated: June 21, 2019

 APPLICANT TRACKING SYSTEMS

-This newer entrant to the ATS market has already earned rave reviews from its loyal user base for its amazing customer support, smooth UI and end-to-end functionality.
+This newer entrant to the ATS market has already earned rave reviews from its loyal user base for its amazing customer support, smooth UI and end-to-end functionality, and is a great example of how you build recruiter software that actually inspires you to do your job.

 One of the few ATS offerings with publicly available pricing, BrightMove is highly touted by its users as responsive to new ideas.
 In fact, you can suggest new features and vote for them, with the features that get the most upvotes moved into the development queue.